 1. Unmet Member Needs

-When a business or professional decides to join a Chamber of Commerce, they do so because of the benefits associated with being a member.
-When membership starts to drop off, sometimes it’s because needs were unmet.
+When a business or professional decides to join a Chamber of Commerce, they do so because of the benefits of being a member.
+However, when the membership starts to drop off, sometimes it’s because needs are unmet.
 This can be resolved by first identifying what each member needs.
 You can use free surveys sent by email or provided on social media to obtain helpful information.
-It’s a good way to make data-driven decisions as opposed to decisions based on assumptions.
-The bottom line is that you can’t meet the needs of members if you don’t know what they are.
+It’s an excellent way to make data-driven decisions instead of conclusions based on assumptions.
+The bottom line is that you can’t meet members’ needs if you don’t know what they are.

 2. Cost of Marketing

-Depending on the methods used, the cost of marketing can become problematic for the local Chamber of Commerce.
-Fortunately, there are many ways to market the services offered and not all of them are costly.
-There are a number of free marketing ideas that can be used to optimize results.
+The marketing cost can become problematic for the local Chamber of Commerce depending on the methods used.
+Fortunately, there are many ways to market the services offered, and not all are costly.
+Several free marketing ideas can be used to optimize results.
 Content and video marketing are two methods that often yield remarkable results.

 3. Outdated Member Information

 As a Chamber of Commerce administrator, there is a constant effort to maintain updated member information.
 Even when there is a concentrated and ongoing effort to ensure the contact details are accurate in member profiles, it doesn’t always yield the desired results.
-One way to overcome this challenge is by placing the ownership on the members and providing multiple opportunities for them to provide updates.
-What’s great about current technology is that most membership directories are online and changes made can be reflected in real time.
+One way to overcome this challenge is by placing ownership on the members and providing multiple opportunities for them to provide updates.
+What’s great about current technology is that most membership directories are online, and changes can be reflected in real-time.
 You don’t want stale data to remain in a database.

 4. Scheduling Conflicts

-When scheduling meetings and planning events for Chamber of Commerce members, it’s important to ensure the event is worth their time and fits within their schedule.
-This is easier said than done, especially when it comes to ensuring meetings and events are meaningful and beneficial.
+When scheduling meetings and planning events for Chamber of Commerce members, ensuring the event is worth their time and fits within their schedule is important.
+This is easier said than done, especially when ensuring meaningful and beneficial meetings and events.
 They should also be brief and have a clear agenda that’s provided in advance.
-When it comes to attracting busy entrepreneurs and business owners, you must value their time.
+When attracting busy entrepreneurs and business owners, you must value their time.

 5. Limited Communication

-Just like any other organization, communication is critical for every Chamber of Commerce.
-Many experience the challenge of limited communication with their members, which results in an “out of sight, out of mind” situation.
-Communicating with members on a consistent basis doesn’t have to be complicated.
-In fact, some of the marketing ideas listed below will provide you with cost-effective tips for staying in constant communication.
+Like any other organization, communication is critical for every Chamber of Commerce.
+Many experiences the challenge of limited communication with their members, which results in an “out of sight, out of mind” situation.
+Communicating with members consistently doesn’t have to be complicated.
+Some marketing ideas listed below will provide cost-effective tips for staying in constant communication.
 Just keep in mind that some communication methods should be offline.
-Although it might seem like a lot, there should be some form of communication with members on a daily basis.
+Although it might seem like a lot, there should be some form of communication with members daily.
 Since this can occur through social media, there is often no cost involved.

 7 Chamber of Commerce Marketing Ideas